You’d be surprised how much experiences you can get out of S$150 in Singapore over five days!

-Fort Canning Park — This iconic park is home to a multitude of gardens and historical sites that played a huge role in shaping the country.
+Fort Canning Park — This iconic park is home to a multitude of gardens and historical sites that played a huge role in shaping Singapore.
 For instance, the intriguing Battle Box was where the British decided to surrender to the Japanese in World War 2.
 Using an intuitive AR phone app BALIKSG, visitors can go back in time and see what Fort Canning was like centuries ago.

 Other noteworthy mentions: Fort Siloso Skywalk

 Wild Wild Wet (WWW) — In recent times, the newer and more popular Adventure Cove has taken over WWW as the go-to water theme park in Singapore, although its appeal isn’t completely diminished.
 It’s cheaper, less crowded, more kid-friendly and still serves up a whole host of thrilling water slides.
-(Cost: S$18 with Klook)

-Socialising / Meeting New People
+Socialising / Meeting new people

-S$20 and Under
+S$20 and under

 Singapore Pub Crawl — On the most popular pub crawl in town, you’ll get to meet fellow